 Allergy testing is the only sure way to tell if a reaction after eating shellfish is indeed a shellfish allergy.

 The only way to prevent a shellfish allergy is to avoid all shellfish and all products that contain shellfish.

 Ask the staff how food is prepared when eating in a restaurant.
 Asian restaurants often serve dishes that contain fish sauce as a flavoring base.
 A shellfish-based broth or sauce may trigger an allergic reaction.
 Make sure to ask that the oil, pan, or utensils used to cook shellfish aren't also used to prepare other foods.
 Stay away from steam tables or buffets.

 Avoid eating at a seafood restaurant or shopping in a fish market.
 Some people react even if they inhale steam or vapor from cooking shellfish.
 Cross-contamination also is possible in establishments that serve seafood.

 Read food labels carefully.
 Companies are required to disclose whether their food product contains shellfish.
 However, they aren’t required to disclose if the product contains mollusks, like scallops and oysters.
 Be cautious of foods that contain vague ingredients, like “fish stock” or “seafood flavoring.”
-Shellfish also may be present in surimi, glucosamine, Bouillabaisse, Worcestershire sauce, Caesar salads, and many other dishes.
+Shellfish also may be present in many other dishes and substances, such as: